Tesla roof tiles turn solar shingles into a complete solar roof

-Tax credits – Eligible homeowners who install solar power may receive tax credits or rebates.
-All American homeowners are eligible for the 30 percent federal solar tax credit until the end of 2019.
+- Tax credits: Eligible homeowners who install solar power may receive tax credits or rebates.
+All American homeowners are eligible for the 26 percent federal solar tax credit until the end of 2020.

-What are the disadvantages to solar panel shingles?
+What are the disadvantages of solar roof shingles?

 Solar shingles do have a few drawbacks:

-Solar roof cost – As a roofing material the solar roof tiles are about 10 times the cost of conventional roofing materials; and as solar panels, the solar roof tiles are about three times the cost of a conventional residential solar power system for the same production capacity.
+- Solar roof cost: As a roofing material, the total cost of solar roof tiles are about three times the cost of conventional roofing materials; and as solar panels, the total cost of solar shingles is almost double the cost of a conventional residential solar power system for the same production capacity.

 There have been so few Tesla solar roof installations that it is hard to know whether solar companies will install them or whether roofing contractors will install them.

-What does Solar-Estimate recommend in relation to the Tesla solar roof shingles cost to conventional solar panels?
+What does SolarReviews recommend in relation to the Tesla solar roof shingles cost to conventional solar panels?